risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-where-clause.md

 GROUP BY department, job_title;
 ```

-This query selects the department, job title, and the average salary of employees from the `employees` table, where the salary is at least $50,000.
-The data is grouped by `department` and `job_title`, which means that the average salary is calculated separately for each combination of department and job title.

-The `WHERE` clause filters the rows in the `employees` table based on the condition `salary >= 50000`.
-Only the rows with a salary of at least $50,000 are included in the average salary calculation.

 This query results in a table with columns for department, job title, and average salary.
 Each row represents the average salary for a unique combination of department and job title, and only those groups with an average salary of at least $50,000 are returned.

 Notice that the `WHERE` clause comes before the `GROUP BY` clause in this example because the `WHERE` clause is used to filter the rows in a table before any aggregations are performed.
 In contrast, the `HAVING` clause filters data after aggregations are performed.